apache/mesos/docs/docker-containerizer.md

 registries for all containers.
 See [configuration documentation](configuration.md) for detail.
-Operators can either use a local docker config file (need to manually configure .docker/config.json or .dockercfg on each slave), or specify the flag as a JSON-formatted string.
+Operators can either use a local docker config file (need to manually configure .docker/config.json or .dockercfg on each agent), or specify the flag as a JSON-formatted string.
 For example:

     --docker_config=file:///home/vagrant/.docker/config.json